Let your doctor know you’re LGBTQ

 Each time you visit your primary care doctor or a specialist, you may fill out a questionnaire about health issues, habits and changes you’ve noticed.
 One question that is sometimes absent from those questionnaires could provide important information to your doctor: What is your sexual orientation?

 Yes, it’s a personal question.
 But it’s one that’s vital to your health.

-“Your doctor and any healthcare professional you interact with will keep your information private,” said Megan Moran Sands, DO, Geisinger pediatrician.
+“Your doctor and any healthcare professional you interact with will keep your information private,” says Dr. Megan Moran-Sands, a pediatrician at Geisinger Bloomsburg - Pediatrics.
 “But knowing your sexual orientation is important, just like it’s important to know other vital information about your health because it can help us guide your preventive care.”

 Each person’s health needs are unique, which is why it’s so important to have an honest conversation with your doctor.
 Research shows that LGBTQ individuals may be more likely to deal with certain health problems.

-- Young LGBTQ individuals are two to three times more likely to attempt suicide.
+- Young LGBTQ individuals are 2 to 3 times more likely to attempt suicide.
 Your mental health is an important factor in your overall health and wellbeing.

 - Gay men are at a higher risk for sexually transmitted diseases (STDs), such as HIV.
 Your doctor can encourage you to get tested for STDs and discuss risks with you.